jpmondet/devnet_training/automapping/README.md

 - Have a better storage than raw files (https://github.com/couchbase-guides/python-sdk ? )
   - Mongodb will do now that I'm used to it thanks to another project
 - For now, tests are done with IOU devices.
 Must test with something else (however, I can't really test other images on my laptop since they are waaaaaay heavier... :\ )

+(How to name it ?
+Some interesting words : discovery topograph net auto mapping... ) ( Naasgul - Network as a graph ul?
+ Naaga  - Network as a graph automated
+)